Buffalo Blitz: 2017 season results

 The remainder of the team's schedule (games on May 13, 20 and 27) was not played.
 The May 13 game was against the Connecticut Chiefs, who folded two months prior.
 The May 20 game was listed by the league as also being against the Chiefs, but by the Blitz as being against the Toronto Mounties.
 (An all-gay traveling team bears the name, but that team is a flag football team and it is unclear whether that team is the one the Blitz referred to.)
 The May 27 game would have been the team's lone road game against the Patriots; the game was scrapped after the team moved its second matchup with the Blitz to Buffalo earlier in the season to fill the holes left by the nonexistence of the Cleveland Saints and the Thunder's dissolution.
+Team workhorse Travers accounted for 10 receiving touchdowns, 2 rushing scores and even one passing TD despite the teams poor play and was named to the allstar roster.